 In the Hawaiian pantheon, the god Kāne is particularly distinguished, for he is the father of living creatures.
 This ancient Hawaiian mele (chant) speaks to the cultural and spiritual importance of water.
-It is timeless
+It is timeless comes in at Ha'eha'e; There is the water of Kāne.

 A query, a question, I put to you: Where is the water of Kāne?
+At the Eastern Gate, where the Sun